The Arecibo 305-m radio telescope.

 The ARCC students at F&M are:

-If you an F&M student interested in joining the ARCC program, please contact Froney Crawford (firstname.lastname@example.org) to discuss.
+If you are an F&M student interested in joining the ARCC program, please contact Froney Crawford (firstname.lastname@example.org) to discuss.

 The ARCC program uses the following radio telescopes: